proj-courseware/users-service/docs/04-maintainers/linkedin-oauth-setup.md

 2. **Production Environment Variables**

-   For production deployment, use your production app credentials:
+   For production deployment, use your production app credentials in `docker/.env.production`:

    ```env
    # LinkedIn OAuth2 Configuration (Production)